scraed/CharacteristicGuidanceWebUI/README.md

 ## Updates
+### February 3, 2024: New parameters accelerating the generation.
+- **Thanks to [@v0xie](https://github.com/v0xie)**: The UI now supports two more parameters.
+- `CHG Start Step`: Range 0 to 0.25 (default: 0).
+Characteristic guidance begins to influence the process from the specified percentage of steps, indicated by `CHG Start Step`.
+- `CHG End Step`: Range 0.25 to 1 (default: 0).
+Characteristic guidance ceases to have an effect from the specified percentage of steps, denoted by `CHG End Step`.
+Setting this value to approximately 0.4 can significantly **speed up** the generation process without substantially altering the outcome.

 ### January 28, 2024: Modify how parameter `Reuse Correction of Previous Iteration` works
 - **Effect**: Move parameter `Reuse Correction of Previous Iteration` to advanced parameters.
 Its default value is set to 1 to accelerate convergence.
 It is now using the same update direction as the case `Reuse Correction of Previous Iteration` = 0 regardless of its value.
 - **User Action Required**: Please delete "ui-config.json" from the stable diffusion WebUI root directory for the update to take effect.